-- Chop the veggies + onion and put everything in a large pan or pot with a little bit oil and fry on medium heat for about 8-9 minutes.
+- Chop the veggies + onion and put everything in a large pan or pot with a little water (or use oil, if not oil-free) and fry on medium heat for about 8-9 minutes.
 Add the garlic and fry for a further minute.
 Stir frequently.

 - Drain and rinse chickpeas (or beans of choice) and add them to the pan together with the pineapple chunks.